VVhiskeY/ACM_UrlShortener_summerproject/README.md

 ### ACM_UrlShortener_summerproject
 URL shortening tools convert long, complex URLs into shorter, more concise ones.
 They are beneficial for sharing links on social media due to character limits.
 Shortened URLs are easier to read, visually appealing, and encourage click-through rates.
 Additionally, these tools often provide analytics to track link clicks, allowing you to measure the success of your marketing campaigns.

+## Prerequisites
+before starting install latest versions of Node.js,Mongoose,express,

-## Installation
+## Installation the dependecies

-Install node.js on your device for the backend part of the project.

-Install express , mongoose , ejs , shortid , dependencies :

-npm i express mongoose ejs shortid
+for the run the command in terminal - npm i express mongoose ejs shortid and for nodemon  - npm i --save-dev nodemon

-Install nodemon as a dev dependency :

-npm i --save-dev nodemon

 ## Getting Started

-To start the server we can go to package file and add script : "devStart": "nodemon server.js"
+for creating a server , add a script : "devStart": "nodemon.js" in the package file.

-then give below command to start the server :

-npm run devStart
+save this file and in terminal give command - npm run devStart

 ## Internal Working

 When we start the server the frontend sends the requests to backend to fetch the data then the backend sends data to frontend which we can see on the main webpage .
 When we input some URL to be shortened and the note corresponding to it than a post request is send to backend to short the URL and add original URL , Note , shortened URL and the number of clicks to the database and display it on the main webpage :